-The most common concern of moms joining my postnatal classes is whether pregnancy has left them with a separation of their “6-pack muscles”, or a diastasis recti as it’s more formally known.
-I think this is largely due to the positive focus of many professionals now on female core and pelvic floor muscles, but also due to the associated confusion and scare stories that tend to come from the internet and social media.
+The most common concern amongst my postnatal clients is whether pregnancy has left them with a separation of their “6-pack muscles”, or a diastasis recti as it’s more formally known.
+I think this is largely due to the positive intentions of many professionals and our increased focus on female core and pelvic floor muscles, but the flip side is a huge amount of misinformation, confusion and scare stories on the internet and social media.

 For those of you not familiar with the term diastasis, the phrase literally means “separation of normally joined parts” referring to the two sides of your “6-pack muscles”.
 It’s kind of misleading though, because whilst they are absolutely connected by fascia and tissue, they were never actually joined in the way that many women think.
 And as most of us never assessed/had our abs assessed pre-pregnancy we don’t even have a “before photo” or baseline measurement to compare our postnatal bodies to.